ozbor/rsschool-cv/cv.md

 **email:** ozbor.ozbor@gmail.com

 ### Summary
 I'm a QA lead and Software Testing Engineer with key skill in functional testing.
-My goal is to receive technical knowledge.
+My goal is to receive technical knowledge and develop my career in that direction.

 ### Skills
 - Functional testing